ruthlesshelp/vending-machine-kata-py/README.md

 Working folder: `iter01`

-> As a customer
+> As a customer,
-> I want to have my money returned
+> I want to have my money returned,
 > So that I can change my mind about buying stuff from the vending machine

 _When the return coins button is pressed, the money the customer has placed in the machine is returned and the display shows INSERT COIN._